 Former Commanding Officers of The

-Exercise and Heath Physiology and then a Masters of Kinesiology degree
+degree in Exercise and Heath Physiology and a Masters of Kinesiology

-in Exercise and Functional Fitness, both from the University of Calgary.
+degree in Exercise and Functional Fitness, both from the University of

-Lieutenant-Colonel Clapperton has a personal interest in occupational
+Calgary.
+LCol Clapperton has an academic interest in occupational

-fitness testing and as partial fulfillment of his Masters degree,
+fitness training and as partial fulfillment of his Masters degree,

 competed a study titled “Training for long distance load carriage in